 What a king David was!
-Unlike the majority of kings that come after him (and Saul before him), David had a zero-tolerance policy on the gods of other nations.
+Unlike Saul before him and most of the kings after him, David had a zero-tolerance policy on the gods of other nations.

-We know the destruction idolatry causes.
-We know the first commandment, Have no other gods but ME!
+We have seen the destruction idolatry causes.
+We know the first command from our God – Have no other gods but ME!

 How wonderful it is then that God Himself is our forever King that we follow.

 We do not have to worry about our king straying to other idols.
 He is GOD – There is no other!

 We can be encouraged with these words from Paul in 1 Corinthians 10,